BookmapAPI/Layer0ApiDemo/README.md

 `velox.api.layer0.live.DemoExternalRealtimeTradingProvider D:\Layer0ApiDemo\build\classes\java\main\`

-Note that for this approach to work all the files should be included into the folder/jar file that you specify as `<full-class-name>`, i.e. if your module uses a file from `resources` folder of class path - make sure it is in the same folder.
+Note that for this approach to work all the files should be included into the folder/jar file that you specify as `<path-without-spaces>`, i.e. if your module uses a file from `resources` folder of class path - make sure it is in the same folder.

 ### 2. Loading from a jar file